awesomephant/blog/notes/2024-09-27-scicar-keynote.md

 - "Can we make a graphic?": Lacj of coordination between the disciplines, lack of cooperation
 - Investigative and data journalism has big overlaps but don't really talk to each other
 - Pressure to produce shiny products quickly when really we want to spend more time on things and not chase trends
-- Investigative journalists don't use enough data, Data journalists crunch a lot of data but don't really investigate (see election coverage where you send some poor guy out in the country)
+- Investigative journalists don't use enough data, Data journalists crunch a lot of data but don't really investigate (see election coverage where you send some poorguy out in the country)

 Current model is four separate columns: Data/Reportage/Investigation/OSINT (but they should work together)